 Welcome To GeekShed

 GeekShed is a free to use and family-friendly Internet Relay Chat network, capable of hosting chat rooms for a variety of purposes.
 To start chatting on GeekShed, you can browse our list of chat rooms.
-You can connect to these rooms using our unique flash chat client, simply by clicking the chat room name in the list.
-You can also connect using an IRC client of your choice to irc.geekshed.net port 6667.
+You can connect to these rooms using the Kiwi Chat Client above on the CHAT tab, simply by clicking the Search icon.
+You can also connect using an IRC client of your choice to irc.geekshed.net port 6667 or 6697 for SSL.

 GeekShed’s chat network is professionally managed with your safety in mind.